A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Selection of the tuning parameters and final estimator

 The described SAEM algorithm is applied with a fixed value of the tuning parameters $\Lambda = (\lambda_{F}, \lambda_{V})$.
-The value of these tuning parameters varying from zero to infinity, the SAEM algorithm selects a collection of models with a decreasing number of between group differences (from the full model to the model with no difference at all).
-The optimal $\Lambda$ can be selected using the Bayesian Information Criterion (BIC): the optimal $\Lambda$ is defined as returning the model with the minimal BIC.
-In practice, we run the algorithm on a user-defined grid $(\Lambda_{1},\ldots, \Lambda_{M})$.
-Then the optimal value $\Lambda_{BIC}$ is:
+The value of these tuning parameters varying from zero to infinity, the SAEM algorithm selects a collection of models with a typically decreasing number of between-group differences (from the full model to the model with no difference at all).
+The optimal $\Lambda$ can be selected using the Bayesian Information Criterion (BIC): the optimal $\Lambda$ is defined as the one corresponding to the model with minimal BIC.
+In practice, we first perform a manual search in order to determine $(\lambda^{MAX}_{F}, \lambda^{MAX}_{V})$, which are the smallest values for which all the penalized differences are null.
+Then we run the algorithm on a user-defined grid $(\Lambda_{1},\ldots, \Lambda_{M}) \in ([ 0, \lambda^{MAX}_{F} ] \times [ 0, \lambda^{MAX}_{V} ])^{M}$.
+The optimal value $\Lambda_{BIC}$ is defined as: \begin{linenomath}

-where $BIC(\Lambda)$ is the criterion of the model corresponding to the value $\Lambda$.
-For a NLMEM with random effects on all the parameters, the BIC criterion is defined as \citep{delattre2014note}:
+\end{linenomath} where $BIC(\Lambda)$ is the criterion of the model corresponding to the value $\Lambda$.
+For a NLMEM with random effects on all the parameters, the BIC is generally defined as \citep{delattre2014note}: \begin{linenomath}

-where $LL(\theta)$ is the log likelihood (\ref{eq:likelihood}), $df(\theta)$, the degree of freedom, is the number of distinct fixed effects and random effects variances in the selected model.
+\end{linenomath} where $LL(\theta)$ is the log likelihood (\ref{eq:likelihood}) and $df(\theta)$, the degree of freedom, is the number of distinct fixed effects and random effects variances in the selected model.
 For a given $\Lambda$, the penalized SAEM algorithm estimates a model ($\theta_{\Lambda}$) with a particular structure: some parameters have the same estimated value (their difference is set to $0$).
-Following the Lars-OLS-Hybrid algorithm \citep{efron2004least} (that corresponds to a relaxed lasso \citep{meinshausen2007relaxed} with relaxing parameter set to $0$), an unbiased estimation $\tilde{\theta}_{\Lambda}$ of the parameters of this selected model is obtained by reestimating $\theta$ with a constrained SAEM algorithm:
+However, the estimate $\theta_{\Lambda}$ is biased as the penalty shrinks the differences towards $0$.
+In order to select the optimal structure, it is common practice to compute the BIC with an unbiased version $\tilde{\theta}_{\Lambda}$ of $\theta_{\Lambda}$ that shares the same structure as $\theta_{\Lambda}$.
+Following the Lars-OLS-Hybrid algorithm \citep{efron2004least}, $\tilde{\theta}_{\Lambda}$ is obtained by reestimating $\theta$ with a constrained, but unpenalized, SAEM algorithm: \begin{linenomath}